microsoft/autogen/website/docs/Use-Cases/Tune-User-Defined-Function.md

 Related arguments:

 - `points_to_evaluate`: A list of initial hyperparameter configurations to run first.
 - `evaluated_rewards`: If you have previously evaluated the parameters passed in as `points_to_evaluate` , you can avoid re-running those trials by passing in the reward attributes as a list so the optimizer can be told the results without needing to re-compute the trial.
-Must be the same length as `points_to_evaluate`.
+Must be the same length or shorter length than `points_to_evaluate`.

 If you are aware of some good hyperparameter configurations, you are encouraged to provide them via `points_to_evaluate`.
 The search algorithm will try them first and use them to bootstrap the search.